lmh34/lucy-herr-portfolio/flight_delay_prediction.md

 Flight data was sourced from the [Transtats Database](https://www.transtats.bts.gov/Fields.asp?gnoyr_VQ=FGJ) maintained by the U.S. Department of Transportation.
 The full dataset contains on-time performance data for 31,746,841 U.S. passenger flights between 2015 and 2021, with 109 total features.
 Key variables in EDA and modeling included flight and carrier (airline) identifiers, airport location information, and delay time and source attributes.
 <br>
 <br>
-Weather data was sourced from the [National Oceanic and Atmospheric Administration NCEI](https://www.ncei.noaa.gov/products/land-based-station/local-climatological-data).
+Weather data was sourced from the [National Oceanic and Atmospheric Administration](https://www.ncei.noaa.gov/products/land-based-station/local-climatological-data).
 This data consisted of hourly, daily and monthly weather observation summaries.
-Below is a table showing the general sections of features, some examples from each, and our understanding of those features.
 <br>
 <img src="images/261_dataset_overview.png?raw=true"/>
 <br>